 - Close proximity to Eltham North adventure playground reserve

 - Volunteer opportunities

 - Refund and transfer requests.
-Refunds, transfers or credit will not be processed if you cancel within 72 hours of the class or event commencing.
+Where applicable, refunds, transfers or credit will not be processed if you cancel within 72 hours of the class or event commencing.
 To request a refund or transfer, Edendale Farm requires at least 72 hours notice via email prior to the start of a class or event.
 Please email firstname.lastname@example.org to organise.

 - Partial refunds.
 Edendale Farm has the right to issue a partial refund, (i.e., A % of the total order) and to retain any booking and processing fees associated with the order.